-I work with individuals on a wide range of experiences and concerns.
-I have particular expertise in working with self-esteem, anxiety, relationship issues, depression, stress-related issues and burnout, bereavement, sleep difficulties, and in supporting clients through personal growth and flourishing at any stage of life.
+I work therapeutically with individuals on a wide range of experiences and concerns.
+I have particular experience in working with anxiety, self-esteem, family and relationship issues, bereavement and loss, stress-related issues and burnout, personal boundaries, sleep difficulties, and in supporting clients through personal growth and towards deeper authenticity at any stage of life.

-Presence, kindness, understanding, and acceptance, from professionals and loved ones alike, have been a steadying force for me throughout my life.
-These qualities have helped me to connect to and better understand myself, my relationships, and the sets of circumstances which life has delivered along the way, enabling me to find wisdom from understanding, the capacity for making positive changes, and healthy ways to cope with and integrate that which can’t be changed.
-I have walked many paths, and know suffering and loss intimately.
-I firmly believe that we all have an innate capacity for healing, and this approach lies at the heart of my therapeutic work.
+Kindness, understanding, acceptance, caring and insight, from professionals and loved ones alike, have been a steadying and healing force at difficult times in my own life.
+These qualities have helped me better connect with and understand myself, my relationships, and the sets of circumstances which life has delivered, enabling me to find wisdom from understanding, the capacity for making positive change, and healthy ways to cope with and integrate that which cannot be changed.
+I firmly believe that we all have an innate capacity for healing, and these approaches lies at the heart of my therapeutic work.

 As a Registered Member of The British Association of Counselling and Psychotherapy, I am bound by their Ethical Frameworks for Good Practice in Counselling and Psychotherapy.